Here come existing home sales ...

-The National Association of Realtors will release data on existing home sales at the top of the hour.
+At 10:00 a.m.
+ET, we’ll get the latest monthly data on existing home sales.

-Economists estimate, according to Bloomberg, that sales of previously occupied homes fell 1.2% at an annualized rate of 5.43 million in July.
+Economists forecast that home sales rose 0.9% month-on-month at an annualized pace of 5.40 million in June according to Bloomberg.

-Last month, existing home sales rose at the fastest pace since February 2007.
-May and June were the strongest two months for sales since early 2007, the NAR said.

-And on Tuesday, the Census Bureau said housing starts climbed at the highest rate in nearly eight years.

 Business Insider Emails & Alerts